 - Stanford University: There are several dozen restaurants and cafes on campus that range from small sandwich stands to large places with great food, but no signs for those.
 If you’re working with people at Stanford, you’ll go there for meetings or lunch.

 All of these are great for kids.

-- In-and-Out: The best burgers, and a very Californian place.
+- In-and-Out: The best burgers and a very Californian place.
+Ask for the secret menu.
 Mountain View at Rengstorff and 101. $

 - BBQ: The best BBQ in Silicon Valley is Andy's BBQ (2367 El Camino Real, Santa Clara, CA 95050).
 Armadillo Willy's in Mountain View is fairly okay.
 Both are $.